Introduction to Wearable Technology

 - Goal setting

-These devices used accelerometers to detect movement.
-They synced with smartphones to display data.
-Some had small screens to show basic info.
-Battery life was a key selling point.
-Many could last for days or weeks on a single charge.
+These devices used simple sensors to detect movement.
+They synced with phones to show data.
+Some had small screens for basic info.
+Long battery life was a big selling point.
+Many could last for days or weeks on one charge.
 As tech improved, more features were added.
 Heart rate monitors became common.
-Some trackers added GPS for more accurate distance tracking.
+Some trackers added GPS for better distance tracking.
 Water resistance allowed for swim tracking.
-These advances made fitness trackers more versatile and useful.
+These advances made fitness trackers more useful for many activities.

 Transition to Smartwatches